-- Make sure your doctor knows if you are also using a blood thinner, a steroid medicine, or insulin.
+- Tell your doctor if you are using a blood thinner (including warfarin).

 Warnings While Using This Medicine:

-- You may have some blood spotting and cramping during the first weeks after the IUD has been inserted.
-These symptoms should go away within a few months.
-Rarely, the IUD may make a hole in the wall of your uterus when it is inserted.
-If this happens, it could cause serious problems.
+- You might have some spotting and cramping during the first weeks after the IUD has been inserted.
+These symptoms should decrease or go away within a few weeks up to 6 months.

 Possible Side Effects While Using This Medicine: